MODSetter/gpt-instagram/README.md

 ## INITIAL SETUP

+1. First give this repo a ✨✨ star ✨✨ for good luck. 😉

-1. Since GPT-Instagram works with your historical Instagram Posts Information to extract your style you need to follow this guide to get your Instagram Access Token to extract data via Instagram Basic Display API.
+2. Since GPT-Instagram works with your historical Instagram Posts Information to extract your style you need to follow this guide to get your Instagram Access Token to extract data via Instagram Basic Display API.